Bail granted for rape attempt accused footballer Mason Greenwood

 He had been on bail since but was arrested in the Trafford area on Saturday for an alleged breach of conditions.

-The controlling and coercive behaviour charge relates to a period between November 2018 and October this year, where Greenwood is alleged to have made threatening and derogatory comments towards the complainant, as well as accessing and monitoring her social media accounts.
+The controlling and coercive behaviour relates to a period between November 2018 and October this year, where he is alleged to have made threatening and derogatory comments towards the complainant, as well as accessing and monitoring her social media accounts.

 The charge of assault occasioning actual bodily harm is dated December 2021.